DataDog/hiring-engineers/answersRob.md

 4. The agent tags are displaying correctly on the Datadog host map.
 <img src="https://image.ibb.co/gC84nz/photo_4_tags_added_to_linux_docker.png" />

-5. Install database on machine - I had MySQL already installed on my WINDOWS machine and so took the oppertunity to carryout the same steps above but for windows to understand any differences between the two setups.
+5. Install database on machine - I had MySQL already installed on my WINDOWS machine and so took the opportunity to carry out the same steps above but for windows to understand any differences between the two setups.
 I installed Agent 6 onto Windows and repeated the steps listed above.
 The custom agent tags were added to C:\ProgramData\Datadog\datadog.yaml for Windows.

-6. I created the datadog user in the MySQL server with the specified privaledges and replication rights.
+6. I created the datadog user in the MySQL server with the specified privileges and replication rights.

 7. I edited the conf.d/mysql.d/conf.yaml allowing Datadog to access to the MySQL server:-